Achrafbennanizia/Slitherlink/docs/analysis/COMPLETE_VERSION_ANALYSIS.md

 # Complete Version Analysis (Source of Truth)

+> Historical analysis of archived versions.
+Current layout and entrypoints are described in `README.md` and `docs/developer/ARCHITECTURE.md`.

 This document reconciles the version history with the actual code in the repository.
 The authoritative files live in `tests/old_versions/` (mirrored in `BackUp_oldCode/old_versions/`).
 Versions **1–9** are std::async based; **Version 10** (current `main.cpp`) is the first Intel TBB rewrite.

 ## Where Each Version Lives